History of Ladakh: Earliest history

-La-Chen/Gon dynasty:The first dynasty
+La-Chen/Gon dynasty

 Royal drinking scene at Alchi Monastery circa 1200 CE.
 The king wears a decorated Qabā', of Turco-Persian style.
 It is similar to another royal scene at nearby Mangyu Monastery.

 After the breakup of the Tibetan Empire in 842, Nyima-Gon, a representative of the ancient Tibetan royal house founded the first Ladakh dynasty.
 Nyima-Gon's kingdom had its centre well to the east of present-day Ladakh.
 This was the period in which Ladakh underwent Tibetanization, eventually making Ladakh a country inhabited by a mixed population, the predominant racial strain of which was Tibetan.
 However, soon after the conquest, the dynasty, intent on establishing Buddhism, looked not to Tibet, but to north-west India, particularly Kashmir.
 This has been termed the Second Spreading of Buddhism in the region (the first one being in Tibet proper.)
 An early king, Lde-dpal-hkhor-btsan (c.
 870 -900), swore an oath to develop the Bön religion in Ladakh and was responsible for erecting eight early monasteries including the Upper Manahris monastery.
 He also encouraged the mass production of the Hbum scriptures to spread religion.
 Little, however is known about the early kings of Nyima-Gon's dynasty.
 The fifth king in line has a Sanskrit name, Lhachen Utpala, who conquered Kulu, Mustang, and parts of Baltistan.

-Around the 13th century, due to islamic invasions, India ceased having anything to offer from a Buddhist point of view, and Ladakh began to seek and accept guidance in religious matters from Tibet.
+Around the 13th century, due to Islamic invasions, India ceased having anything to offer from a Buddhist point of view, and Ladakh began to seek and accept guidance in religious matters from Tibet.

 The Namgyal dynasty

-Continual raids on Ladakh by the plundering Muslim states of Central Asia lead to the weakening and partial conversion of Ladakh.
+Continual raids on Ladakh by the plundering Muslim states of Central Asia led to the weakening and partial conversion of Ladakh.
 Ladakh was divided, with Lower Ladakh ruled by King Takpabum from Basgo and Temisgam, and Upper Ladakh by King Takbumde from Leh and Shey.
 Lhachen Bhagan, a later Basgo king, reunited Ladakh by overthrowing the king of Leh.
 He took on the surname Namgyal (meaning victorious) and founded a new dynasty which still survives today.
 King Tashi Namgyal (1555–1575) managed to repel most Central Asian raiders, and built a royal fort on the top of the Namgyal Peak.
 Tsewang Namgyal temporarily extended his kingdom as far as Nepal.